Was William Taft A Good President

 • Conservation: Policies aimed at protecting natural resources and preserving wilderness areas.

-• Dollar Diplomacy: A foreign policy approach that uses economic leverage to promote American interests abroad.
+• Dollar Diplomacy: A foreign policy approach that uses economic make use of to promote American interests abroad.

 Scientific Foundations